Wenxin-LU0/TAPO/README.md

 ## Try now!

-We provide an IPYNB file in 'demo' folder for easily using TAPO in Colab.
+We provide an IPYNB file in 'demo' folder for easily using TAPO.

 To run the provided code snippets, you need to supply specific access credentials.
 Here's a breakdown of what you need: